John Chamberlain (sculptor): Work

 In the early 1980s, Chamberlain moved to Sarasota, Florida, where an 18,000-square-foot warehouse studio on Cocoanut Avenue enabled him to work on a much grander scale than he previously had.
 Many of the subsequent works Chamberlain made in Florida revert to more volumetric, compact configurations, often aligned on a vertical axis.
 As seen in the so-called Giraffe series (circa 1982–83), for example, linear patterns cavort over multicolored surfaces—the results of sandblasting the metal, removing the paint, and exposing the raw surface beneath.
-In 1984, Chamberlain created the monumental American Tableau created for display on the Seagram Building's plaza.
+In 1984, Chamberlain created the monumental American Tableau.
+This monumental artwork was displayed on the Seagram Building's plaza in midtown Manhattan and subsequently at the Menil Collection in Houston.

 Assembling intricately cut, painted metal parts, Chamberlain made his first mask, A Good Head and a Half (1991), for a benefit auction for Victim Services in 1991, providing aid to victims of sexual assault.
 He continued to produce masks throughout the 1990s in his studio on Shelter Island, titling many of them with opus numbers.

 Chamberlain also made abstract colour paintings from 1963, and from 1967 he made several films, such as "Wide Point" (1968), and "The Secret Life of Hernando Cortez" (1968), filmed in Mexico with Warhol regulars Taylor Mead and Ultra Violet.
 He also made the film "Black Cherry No-Cal" (1971), a short black and white experimental film about a man and a woman that meet in Central Park on a bench.
 In the last decade of his life, the artist expanded his work to large-format photographs.

+In 2012, four of Chamberlain's large-scale foil sculptures were on display outside of the Seagram Building in New York City.